• Home

 Follow the steps below but don’t brush them with the egg.
 At this stage, place them on a baking tray and put them in the freezer.

-Once they have frozen, you can then transfer them to a container until you want to bake them.
+Once they have frozen, you can transfer them to a container until you want to bake them.

 Make these sausage rolls gluten free